 There’s a tonne of great cafes you can stop at.
 To be honest the both times I have visited, I have been on too much of a tight budget to do the cafe scene justice.
 However I can suggest that any chocolate lovers should visit Cacao.
 Located less than a 5 minute walk from the city centre, it’s a cozy cafe on the waterside that has a mouth-watering selection of hot chocolates.
 I’m not talking the hot chocolate we are used to in the UK.. no this is the good stuff.
 It’s the kind that is, basically, a cup full of melted chocolate joy.
 We sat outside next to the heaters and shared two cups- ‘Peanut butter and chocolate’ and ‘Nutella and Banana’.
 Just the memory of it warms my stomach.

 It started snowing the first evening we were there which made us feel so blessed.
 Having come from around four years of snowless winters in the UK; we didn’t want to miss a single second of this phenomenon.
 We went on a late night walk, built snowmen, hurled snowballs at each other and argued about whether or not me eating snow was the cause for my horrible flu I got when in Italy many Christmases ago.

 My time in Slovenia has been magical.
-One of the top destinations on my list is Piran which is a seaside town to the west of the country.
+One of the top destinations on my list for when i return is Piran, a seaside town to the west of the country.
 I can’t wait for the day where I get to walk the streets and parks of Ljubljana again.